How To Build Resilient, Focused Learners with SEL And Mindful Activities

 Jayneen, (aka Jay Dale) is a teacher, author, mother of three daughters and an active advocate for sexual abuse prevention education both in the home and in schools.

-Visit her website for more information on this topic, and to find out more about Jay’s children's books ’No Means No!’, 'Some Secrets Should Never Be Kept’ and ‘You, Me and Empathy’.
+Visit her website for more information on this topic, and to find out more about Jay’s children's books, like ’No Means No!’, 'Some Secrets Should Never Be Kept’ and ‘You, Me and Empathy’.